Hollywood High (video game)

 Hollywood High is a creative writing game released in 1996 by Theatrix Interactive.
-It is the sequel to Theatrix's Hollywood, which featured only animal cartoon characters.
+It is the sequel to Theatrix's Hollywood.
 The game features a choice of 37 scenes and multiple human cartoon characters.
 Users input text and watch the characters read it.
 Although Theatrix Interactive has since become defunct, the program was picked up by Tom Snyder productions, a division of Scholastic Corporation.
 The software can also be bought online directly from the main site.
 The product was available in Windows (R) 95, Windows 3.1, and Macintosh (R) CD-ROM formats.

 The seed for Hollywood High was planted when Theatrix asked users what type of game they would like to see next, and there was much enthusiasm for a computer game based on teenage life.

 Hollywood High features nine teenage characters (four boys and five girls), a mother, an athletic coach and a baby sibling.
 Players may change the voices, names, and jobs/interests of the characters.
 The characters include: